Azimuth1/azimuth1-website/_posts/2015-06-02-a-new-topo-map-for-saving-lives.md

 You can access the new SAR map here and at <a href="http://azimuth1.kara.link/FIND/" target="_blank">this link</a>.
 Please give us your feedback and ideas to make this map more helpful in saving lives outdoors.

 <iframe width="800" height="400" src="http://azimuth1.kara.link/FIND/" frameborder="0" allowfullscreen></iframe>

+FOOTNOTES

+[1] To which everyone says "So use GPS and you get that precision back."
+Which is partly true, but even with the growth of GPS and GIS in SAR operations, there are still some real deficiencies.
+Getting high quality maps onto GPS is difficult.
+Handheld units typically require expensive map upgrades or a complex series of steps to update your own map data.
+Mobile phone GPS apps have the ability to display high quality maps, but require precaching of maps before going in the field since mobile coverage isn't usually present.
+Then there's the issue of battery life.
+Constant navigation over a 6-10 hour task would deplete most phone batteries.
+Extra capacity battery cases, rechargers, solar chargers, etc just add to the already significant weight of gear carried by most field searchers.
+Then there's the logistics of getting GPS track data back onto a central map at search base.
+Without wifi, compliant software, etc, there are just too many possible devices and connections for a thinly staffed search base to accommodate most possibilities.
+The future of mobile mapping in SAR is coming, but it stands on battery and interoperability.